Exams

 Table of Content +

-The Certified Associate of the Indian Institute of Bankers is a well-recognized professional certification exam conducted twice a year by the Indian Institute of Banking and Finance.
-As per the official notification, candidates must meet certain CAIIB eligibility criteria before applying.
-These include the required educational qualification, relevant work experience, and a valid IIBF membership.
-In this blog, we have provided all the key details of CAIIB eligibility, such as nationality rules, education requirements, membership conditions, and more.
+The Indian Institute of Banking and Finance Certified Associate of the Indian Institute of Bankers (CAIIB) is a well-known professional exam conducted twice a year.
+According to the official notification, candidates must meet certain eligibility criteria before applying.
+These include the required educational qualifications, relevant work experience, and a valid IIBF membership.
+In this blog, we cover all the important details about CAIIB eligibility, including rules on nationality, education, membership, and more.

 What is the eligibility criteria to appear for the CAIIB 2026 exam?